OXDBXKXO/ez-pwnkit/README.md

 The ***Makefile*** uses `sed` to temporarily change the package name of the ***payload.go*** file to `main`, hence making this ***Makefile*** Linux-only.

+As the Go payload is not as reliable as the C one, the ***Makefile*** will compile the exploit with the C payload by default.
+You can choose to compile with the Go payload using `make build_go`.

 ## Usage